W. A. R. Goodwin

-William Archer Rutherfoord Goodwin (June 18, 1869 – September 7, 1939) was an American Episcopal priest, historian and author.
+William Archer Rutherfoord Goodwin (June 18, 1869 – September 7, 1939) was an American Episcopal priest, historian, and author.
 As the rector of Bruton Parish Church, he began the 20th-century preservation and restoration effort which resulted in Colonial Williamsburg in Virginia.
 He is thus sometimes called "the Father of the Restoration of Colonial Williamsburg."

 Early life and education

 Goodwin was born in Richmond, Virginia, on June 18, 1869, four years after the end of the American Civil War.
 His father, John Francis Goodwin, was the son of an Episcopal priest and a Confederate captain who served with General Robert E. Lee at Appomattox Court House near the end of the Civil War.
-Partly disabled by a war wound, Goodwin became a machinist in Virginia's capitol to raise money to restore the family's devastated farm along the eastern edge of the Blue Ridge Mountains.
+Partly disabled by a war wound, Goodwin became a machinist in Virginia's capital to raise money to restore the family's devastated farm along the eastern edge of the Blue Ridge Mountains.

-In 1868, John Francis married Letitia Rutherfoord, also came from one of the First Families of Virginia, but did not want to become dependent upon his father in law.
+In 1868, John Francis married Letitia Rutherfoord, who also came from one of the First Families of Virginia, but did not want to become dependent upon his father-in-law.
 The Rutherfoord home had served as a hospital for Confederate wounded from the battles of Manassas and the Peninsular Campaign.
 His uncle Thomas was a wealthy and influential merchant in Richmond.

 The small family moved to Norwood in Nelson County, Virginia, and later deeper into the Blue Ridge Mountains near Wytheville, where Goodwin was raised along with his two younger sisters.
 After attending a private school at a local plantation, then the area's first public school, Goodwin began studies at Roanoke College in 1885.
 He graduated in 1889 with a Bachelor of Arts degree.

-After considering a career as a lawyer and working with the Young Men's Christian Association, preaching at a local jail and some studies at Richmond College in 1890, Goodwin obtained a scholarship at the Virginia Theological Seminary in Alexandria, Virginia.
+After considering a career as a lawyer and working with the Young Men's Christian Association, preaching at a local jail, and some studies at Richmond College in 1890, Goodwin obtained a scholarship at the Virginia Theological Seminary in Alexandria, Virginia.
 He graduated in 1893 with a divinity degree.